-- Whilst the concern may seem very minor and one-off, the behaviour may form part of a pattern that is putting children at risk or (without intervention) may develop into such a pattern. - The behaviour may have been innocent, but the member of staff may need to be given guidance to understand what it was inappropriate and should not happen again.
-The Head teacher conducts a regular review of reported and recorded low-level concerns during safeguarding meetings with DSL and the Head of Preparatory School, to ensure that the concerns are being handled appropriately and proportionately across the school, this includes EYFS.
-That no concerns meet the threshold of mandatory reporting to the local authority and that patterns of behaviour are spotted. - If staff have safeguarding concerns or an allegation is made about another member of staff (including supply staff, volunteers, and contractors) posing a risk of harm to children, then: - o Senior School: this should be referred to the Head Teacher - Preparatory School: this should be referred to the Head of Preparatory School, in the first instance, who will, in turn, refer it to the Head Teacher
+- Whilst the concern may seem very minor and one-off, the behaviour may form part of a pattern that is putting children at risk or (without intervention) may develop into such a pattern. - The behaviour may have been innocent, but the member of staff may need to be given guidance to understand what was inappropriate and should not happen again.
+The Head teacher and DSL conducts a regular review of reported and recorded low-level concerns during safeguarding meetings, to ensure that the concerns are being handled appropriately and proportionately across the school, this includes EYFS.
+That no concerns meet the threshold of mandatory reporting to the local authority and that patterns of behaviour are spotted.